vimeo/psalm/docs/running_psalm/issues/UndefinedPropertyFetch.md

 # UndefinedPropertyFetch

-Emitted when getting a property on an object that doesn’t have that property defined
+Emitted when getting a property on an object that does not have that property defined

 ```php
 <?php